stefizuzu/Twitter-Picture-Uploader/README.md

 # Twitter-Picture-Uploader
 Use Twitter API to upload picture on your Twitter profile

+Client:

+1.npm i   // to install all the node_modules

 SERVER:

 1.npm i   // to install all the node_modules

 2.create '.env' file in the same location with the package.json file